vardareg/pairwise_testing/README.md

     1.  **Non-Empty Output:** Asserts that `tabulate()` returns a non-empty string.
     2.  **Missing Value Replacement:** If `MissingValues="NA"`, asserts that "NA" appears in the output.
     3.  **Explicit Headers:** If headers are provided explicitly, asserts they appear in the output.
-    4.  **Negative Tests:** While the primary suite focuses on valid inputs, the generated set includes combinations that stress-test valid edge cases (e.g., empty values, wide text).
+    4.  **Negative Tests:** Negative tests are manually generated and classified as invalid, since they do not contribute any valuable insights to the testing process.

 ### 5. Evaluation Report